 Furthermore, pie fillings are generally kind of sloppy.
 In contrast, tart fillings are often set and able to slice – like chocolate ganache.

-Some of the most popular tarts include Bakewell, Treacle, and Tarte Tatin.
+Some of the most popular tart recipes include Bakewell, Treacle, and Tarte Tatin.

 5. Ice Cream

 Ice cream is possibly America’s favorite dessert.
 It’s sweet, creamy, and delicioulsy cold.

 It can be made in many ways and can also come in different forms.

 For example, frozen custard, frozen yogurt, sherbet, or sorbet are all under the ice cream umbrella.